 15. We don’t need no stinkin’ theory!

 When I studied economics at university I became aware that the progressive world had no economic theory of its own, so I developed one.
 It turned out, however, that progressives weren’t the least bit interested.
 As activists they dismissed theory as a distraction from concrete initiatives, and as thinkers they were content with snippets of insight from E.F.
 Schumacher and the platitudes of ecological economics.
-Here the truth: you cannot successfully conduct the revolt without a political framework, and you cannot expect rational capitalists to take the contractionary plunge without an economic theory.
-Anyone who rejects these conceptual requirements is clueless about fundamental social change and should be aggressively ignored.
+Here’s the truth: a sustainable economy is a post-capitalist economy, which requires a post-capitalist economic theory.
+Anyone who denies this must show that a historically novel economy can be guided without a conceptual framework.

 You will sometimes encounter the claim that the economy is just a human invention, so it should be a simple matter for humans to alter its nature and direction.
 Today’s economies, however, are the products of lengthy historical development and the assertion of power by specific groups.
 The idea that some popular representatives sat around a table and concocted capitalism is an extraordinary delusion that deserves no credence.
 The system must be superseded, but this can only be done with full awareness of its deep historical roots and the realities of political power.